 How to Make Peanut Brittle

-But the thing is Peanut Brittle is crunchy, but it also is porous and brittle…this is where the baking soda comes in!
+The thing is, Peanut Brittle is crunchy, but it also is porous and brittle…this is where the baking soda comes in!
 You stir baking soda right into the mixture after it reaches 300°F, and the acid in the sugar reacts chemically with the alkaline baking soda releasing millions of teeny-tiny bubbles of Carbon Dioxide, that get trapped in the mixture creating the brittle texture.
 Pretty cool, right?

 When you have stirred the baking soda in, you will need to spread the mixture immediately onto a greased, parchment lined baking sheet…or a silicone mat.
 It will set up very quickly, so work fast!